eliowczarek/PCBS-interhemispheric-transfer-of-visuomotor-information/README.md

         fcanvas(["Congrats!","You finished the experiment"])
         f.close()

-Then you can call each function separately, that allow you to sequanciate the code and easier localize potentials problems
+Then you can call each function separately, that allow you to sequanciate the code and easier localize potential problems

     def mainExperiment():
         settings()